FAFSA Completion Corps

 Meet Geneseo's FAFSA Completion Corps Members

-Victoria Pavlock, a senior majoring in Business Administration with a minor in Marketing, and Anthony Dodge, a sophomore pursuing a BS in Accounting with a minor in Data Analytics, bring their personal experience and several hours of specialized training to assist with FAFSA and TAP applications.
-They are available to provide one-on-one support for both federal and state applications, as well as to educate students and families on the financial aid process and the various types of aid available.
+Both Victoria and Anthony bring valuable personal experience and extensive training to assist with FAFSA and TAP applications.
+They offer one-on-one support for both federal and state applications, and are dedicated to educating students and families on the financial aid process and the different types of aid available.